 Instructional time for distance learning is calculated based on the time value of synchronous and/or asynchronous assignments made and certified by a certificated employee.
 We calibrated these instructional times by determining the amount of time needed to complete asynchronous assignments.
 We communicated these instructional times by informing students and parents of how the combination of synchronous and asynchronous will be calculated into attendance and student progress and that students will need to complete both to ensure academic progress.
-We will keep track on time values of pupil work by tracking students assignments in Seesaw for grades TK-3 and Google Classroom for grades 4-8 as well as Aeries for coding of how attendance was accounted for.
+We will keep track on time values of pupil work by tracking student assignments in Seesaw for grades TK-3 and Google Classroom for grades 4-8 as well as Aeries for coding of how attendance was accounted for.
+Attendance information will be documented in Aeries.